oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

       ![Database Login Page](images/start-runbook-metric/database-login.png " ")

 25. This is the Tablespace page where you can add new datafiles to the tablespace.
-For lab purposes, we will not go through the workflow to add a new datafile to the tablespace so assume one has been added for the sequential steps.
+For lab purposes, we will **NOT** go through the workflow to add a new datafile to the tablespace.

-     **Optional**: Select the tablespace for ‘DEMO’ and select ‘Go’ to add a new datafile.

       ![Tablespace Page](images/start-runbook-metric/tablespace-page.png " ")